-REACH is a program especially for people who are caring for a loved one with Alzheimer's or other dementia at home.
-The program makes it possible for people with dementia to live in their own homes longer by addressing problems related to caregiver health that often force people to moved their loved ones to long term care facilities.
+REACH, which stands for Resources for Enhancing Alzheimer's Caregiver Health, is a program for people who are caring for a loved one with Alzheimer's or other dementia at home.
+The program makes it possible for people to live in their own homes longer, addressing problems related to caregiver health that often force people to move their loved ones to long term care facilities.
 If the caregiver is better able to manage the challenges of caregiving, the person he or she cares for will benefit as well.

-REACH provides caregivers with specialized, one on one education and counseling that allows them to be more effective caregvers.
+REACH provides caregivers in Tarrant and surrounding counties with specialized, one on one education and counseling.
 Dementia care specialists work with each client individually to find workable solutions for such problems as caregiver stress, challenging behaviors, home safety, depression, self-care and social support.

 Are you caring for a person with Alzheimer's disease or a related dementia?
-You may be eligible to participate in this program.
-To speak with one of the specialists or to learn more about the program, please call the Fort Worth office at 817.336.4949.
+To speak with one of the specialists or to learn more about the program, please call the Fort Worth office at 800-272-3900.

 REACH is made possible in Tarrant County through the United Way’s Healthy Aging and Independent Living Project.